crowetc/loopy/README.md

 - **combine** — aggregates information from multiple factors
 - **reduce** — eliminates one or more variables from a factor

-These operations are defined by the algebra used for inference.
+Their behavior is determined by the semiring used for inference:

-For example:

 | Inference | Combine | Reduce |
 |---|---|---|